-If you have been to or have lived in Myanmar before 2010, you must have seen some people on the corners of the streets sitting out with one or two telephones on the chair in front of them.
-It used to be the major communication system for us before “affordable mobile phones”.
-There were two types of telephone service providers; government and private sector.
+If you have been to or have lived in Myanmar before 2010, you must have seen some people on the corners of the streets sitting out in a chair with one or two telephones on a table in front of them.
+It used to be the major communication system for us before “affordable mobile phones” arrived.
+There were two types of telephone service providers then; government and private telephones.
 Government assigned staffs on the major roads, assembled them with uniforms and telephones but they couldn’t cover the need of everyday uses.
-So, private telephone owners from the public who lived on the ground floor simply bought a chair and a table to sit out and charge people with communication needs.
+So, private telephone owners from the public who lived on the ground floor simply bought a chair and a table to sit out and charge people for communication needs.
 Service fees was about 100 kyats (USD 0.06 cents) per minute.
 It’s not too cheap but it worked.

-Only a handful of people had mobile phones back in the years before 2008.
+Only a handful of people had mobile phones back then.
 Legend says the cost of applying for a mobile phone started at 5,000,000 MMK (approx. USD 3,267) 20 something years ago.
-There was even a phase when people had “Chin Phone” (Telephone in the basket) that they took with them everywhere they went but I truly believe that invention was only to make fun of rich people carrying baskets in the television later in the years.
+There was even a phase when people had “Chin Phone” (Telephone in the basket) that they brought with them everywhere they went but I truly believe that such invention was only to make fun of rich people carrying baskets in the television later in the years.

-Around Year 2010-2011, mobile phones came out at the price of 1,500,000 MMK (USD 1,000) to much relief of middle class yet it was too expensive for average households.
-Then the price gradually fell down to 1,500 MMK (USD 1$) in 2013.
+Around Year 2010-2011, mobile phones came out at the price of 1,500,000 MMK (USD 1,000) to much relief of middle class yet it was still too expensive for average households.
+Then the price fell down to 1,500 MMK (USD 1$) in 2013.
 Two words we yelled: fuck yes.
-We went out and purchased two sim cards for each and forgot all the other struggles in life.
-Also, this cheap price kind of created different classes in people depending on the numbers that come with it.
+Everybody went out and purchased two sim cards each and forgot all the other struggles in life.
+As a result, this cheap price has created different classes of people based on the phone numbers they use.
 It goes like this:

-09-7/9$%&**#@! àFreaking assholes that use fake accounts on Facebook or expatriates
+09-7/9$%&**#@! stands for freaking assholes that use fake accounts on Facebook or expatriates

-There are also some people who have all of these above and they are probably the most powerful of all people here.
+There are also some who have all of these above and they are probably the most powerful of all the people here.

-So, it does not matter to some people that we are being used or manipulated on Facebook because we have earned the right for this.
-Perhaps they are right.
-Just like my friend’s story above, we have a tendency to go around confused, being outdated, miss out yet catch out quick and make it big in the news.
+So, when people argue that we are being used or manipulated on Facebook with all the fake news, perhaps they are right.
+Maybe we are being too foolish.
+However, just like my friend’s story above, we have a tendency to go around confused, being outdated, miss out yet catch up quickly and make it in the end.
 And it looks like we are now at being confused phase as a country.
 So, Why stop now.

 Zwe Oak Soe